Hearing Aid Services

 Hearing Aid Evaluations

-Hearing aids are available in many different levels of technological capabilities, designs, and at several price points.
+Hearing aids come in a range of technological capabilities, designs, and prices.

 When costs are a concern, several financing options may be considered.
 We also work with most hearing aid insurance benefit plans, as well as Worker Compensation claims and are happy to assist our patients with claim filing.

 Once hearing aids have been selected and ordered for you, a fitting appointment will be scheduled, typically within 1 to 2 weeks.
 At that time, the audiologist will program your hearing aids, based on a prescription, to meet your hearing needs.

 You will be given information and demonstrations explaining: